3 Industries with the Most Edge Computing Use Cases in 2020

 With Industry 4.0 initiatives moving from the pilot stages to mass deployments, industrial leaders are starting to experience speed limitations in data transmissions.
 Indeed, to support more advanced networks of Industrial IoT devices, and ultimately – fully automated factories, a greater level of resilience, speed and bandwidth is required.
 Again, edge architecture could deliver that.

 Similarly to the automotive sector, edge computing use cases in manufacturing also span across several verticals such as:

-Case in point: Dell recently helped a Japanese electronics manufacturer Daihen Corporation, with an edge analytics solution.
+Case in point: Dell recently helped a Japanese electronics manufacturer Daihen Corporation, scale their IoT-powered monitoring with an edge analytics solution.
 Prior to the deployment, their production process required over 200 manual inspections, occupying 30% of the total production time.
 After equipping their factory with additional sensors and rolling out a real-time analytics platform, powered by the edge, they saved over 5,000 hours on manual data entry per year.

 Compliance: Manual data collection methods are error-prone.
 Standard compliance solutions do not always have strong enforcement mechanisms, resulting in major financial losses.
 As manufacturing setups become more sensor-driven and intelligent, edge computing can be used to automatically collect, monitor, and subsequently program unified standards for all devices, connected to the edge grid.

 IMS Evolve, together with Dell, recently deployed a new IoT-connected platform powered by edge computing that helps retailers collect and manage data from their refrigeration systems and building management systems to auto-adjust temperature in line with the standards for food quality, minimize waste and optimize refrigeration costs.

 Performance optimization: Equipment downtime is a pervasive manufacturing problem.
 However, ensuring continuous production is hardly attainable for most companies unless they can gain a real-time view of the equipment performance.